The main hub of the Makerspace, this room houses the dust-free crafts, soldering, laser cutters, computers, and 3D

 If all the computers are in use, there are laptops available, however they are somewhat old and not suitable for heavy-duty modelling work; for internet usage and coding they're fine though.

-It is worth noting that any computer on the network, including a device of your own, can access the laser and 3d printers, so use of one of these is not essential, but bear in mind that the laser software is windows only.
-If you use one of these PCs for driving the laser then it is usually best to prepare files beforehand as DXF or SVG, then just import them into RDWorks/Thunderlaser to cut.
+It is worth noting that any computer on the network, including a device of your own, can access the lasers and 3d printers, so use of one of these is not essential, but bear in mind that the laser software is windows only.
+If you use one of these PCs for driving the lasers then it is usually best to prepare files beforehand as DXF or SVG, then just import them into RDWorks/Thunderlaser to cut.
 See the Laser page for more information.

 An assortment of electronics learning resources are also available in the documents folder on Left, in the form of ebooks and video lectures, pertaining to analogue electronics, Arduinos and Raspberry Pi's.
 This will soon be moving to a network-wide shared directory.